Bare Metal Task Scheduler: ARM Cortex M4 (STM32F407)

 Task Blocking

-The better way is task_delay(tick_count):
+The correct approach is task_delay(tick_count):

-- Set the task's wake-up tick =
+1. Set the task's wake up tick = global_tick_count + tick_count

-global_tick_count + tick_count - Mark the task as
+2. Mark the task as TASK_BLOCKED

 Race Conditions

-disable interrupts around the critical section using PRIMASK:
+The fix is to disable interrupts around the critical section using PRIMASK:

 MOV R0, #0x1

-MSR PRIMASK, R0 // disable
+MSR PRIMASK, R0 // disable all maskable interrupts

 // ... critical section ...